Derek Chisora: Chisora vs. Szpilka

 On 13 June 2019, a fight between Chisora and former world title challenger Artur Szpilka (22–3, 15 KOs) was announced to take place at the O2 Arena in London on 20 July, with the bout taking place on the undercard of Dillian Whyte vs. Oscar Rivas live on Sky Sports Box Office.
 The fight was being built up as a crossroads fight, a must-win for both, to keep them in the mix for bigger heavyweight paydays.
 Chisora knew the pressure was on based on his last performance.
 Chisora said Gashi would never fight on UK soil again following his performance in their fight.
 Gashi's performance also meant Chisora was unable to give the fans a good fight.
 With the Joseph Parker fight looming in the future, trainer Dave Coldwell also wanted Chisora to put in a performance and make a statement.
 According to Coldwell, Chisora had prepared well for southpaw training in camp.
 A win here would set up the Parker fight for the fall.
 During the build up and press conferences, Szpilka steered clear from any trash talk claiming his fists will do the talking.
 Coldwell and Haye did their best to enrage Szpilka.
 He also warned Chisora not to look past him, knowing the Parker fight was likely ahead.
 Chisora weighed in at 257 pounds and Szpilka weighed in at 243 pounds.
-During the face-off, both boxers wore bandanas off their countries flags over their mouth.
+During the face-off, both boxers wore bandanas of their countries flags over their mouth.
 Chisora tried to get under Szpilka's skin by showing him the middle finger.
 Szpilka didn't respond.

 The fight was scheduled for 10-rounds.
 Chisora produced a ruthless display and defeated Szpilka via 2nd Round KO.
 The first round started slow as Szpilka did his best to keep out of Chisora's reach and landing the occasional left hand.
 In round 2, Szpilka was first stunned to the head following a looping right hand.
 He began to cover up against the ropes as Chisora landed a five-punch barrage.
 Szpilka became defenceless and the last blow was a right hand, which dropped Szpilka.
 The referee stepped in and stopped the fight.
 During the post-fight interviews, Chisora said, "I want Joseph Parker, bring him on.
 Let's hope that Australian chicken doesn't go ducking."
 Hearn and Haye also said it was the fight to make next.